ozkar99/tools/README.md

 # tools

-this is kitchen-sink for tools that i use and external applications for, and was never satisfied with them, so ill just make them myself how i like them, and improve upon them gradually.
+this is kitchen-sink for tools and apps

 making this open source in case anyone, wants to host their own stuff.